 When appropriate, for Score's audio panel can be found at the bottom of the main view.
-It appears and disappears along with the rest of forScore's controls when you tap the center of the screen.
+It appears and disappears along with the rest of for Score's controls when you tap the center of the screen.

-This panel is available if you're viewing a score that has an audio track or recording associated with it (see the Metadata section for more details on managing audio tracks), or if another app is playing audio and the "use external audio" option is enabled in for Score's settings panel.
+This panel is available if you're viewing a score that has an audio track or recording associated with it (see the Metadata section for more details on managing audio tracks), or if another app is playing audio and the "use external audio" option is enabled in forScore's settings panel.

 Tip: Tap or drag the pill-shaped control at the top of the media box upward or downward to show or hide it as needed.
-The "always show playback controls" option in forScore's settings panel (under "advanced options") allows semi-transparent rewind, play, and pause buttons to remain on-screen even when the media box is hidden.